saylibhavsar/Data-Visualization-Projects/critique-by-design.md

 **3- Intended Audience:**

--Policymakers/Economists or Analysts might use this information to understand cost-of-living disparities and craft policies related to economic development, wage laws, and regional funding.
+* Policymakers/Economists or Analysts might use this information to understand cost-of-living disparities and craft policies related to economic development, wage laws, and regional funding.
 They might need this data to assess economic trends and compare cost-of-living variations across the U.S.
--Businesses: Companies looking to expand or relocate might use this to understand the cost of doing business in different states.
+* Businesses: Companies looking to expand or relocate might use this to understand the cost of doing business in different states.
--Consumers/Residents: Individuals considering relocation or job offers might use this information to gauge how far their income would stretch in different regions.
+* Consumers/Residents: Individuals considering relocation or job offers might use this information to gauge how far their income would stretch in different regions.
 <br>

 **4- Insights Gained and Brief Recommendations:**